"No wonder the selfish individual is often willing to break a covenant in order to fix an appetite." - Neal A. Maxwell

 And Moses said unto Joshua, Choose us out men, and go out, fight with Amalek: to morrow I will stand on the top of the hill with the rod of God in mine hand.
 So Joshua did as Moses had said to him, and fought with Amalek: and Moses, Aaron, and Hur went up to the top of the hill.
 And it came to pass, when Moses held up his hand, that Israel prevailed: and when he let down his hand, Amalek prevailed.
 But Moses’ hands awere heavy; and they took a stone, and put it under him, and he sat thereon; and Aaron and Hur stayed up his hands, the one on the one side, and the other on the other side; and his hands were steady until the going down of the sun.
 (Exodus 17:9-12)

 Now note the reaction of Aaron and Hur.
-They could have said, “Wow, Moses is such a weak old man, why, there are many other men among us that could do the job better, even I could.
-Why did God choose such a weak person for this job?”
+They could have said, “Wow, Moses is such a weak old man, why, there are many other men among us that could do the job better.
+I could even do better myself, why did God choose such a weak person for this job?”
 They could have complained and murmured among themselves and allowed their murmuring to spread among the people, but they did not.
 They sustained Moses in the literal sense that we should sustain our leaders.

 This is how I view the priesthood and church leadership.
 Do any of us understand the burdens they carry?
 Do we sit and look at Moses saying: “Look at him, he can’t even hold his hands up – he’s weak.
 Maybe he’s the wrong man for the job.”
 Or do we say “That’s the man God gave me to show me the way and I’ll stand by him and sustain him!”